 In the spring of 2020, when the COVID pandemic came to Maryland and public schools were closed, the Laurel Presbyterian Church (LPC) Session voted to suspend corporate worship to protect the congregation.
 This was done prior to the order from Governor Hogan that suspended religious gatherings, as well as all non-essential business in Maryland.
 Soon after, LPC began offering weekly worship videos and Zoom prayer meetings in lieu of our traditional in-person Sunday worship, and continues to do so.

 After the COVID and hospitalization rates began to drop and testing became more widely available, Maryland and Prince George’s County began to phase in commercial, recreational, and religious activity.
 During this time, the LPC session stood up a Door Opening Team (DOT) to develop recommendations for how LPC can operate safely during the current COVID pandemic, how LPC can eventually re-open its facility for face-to-face corporate worship, and how it can help the Laurel neighbors in these difficult times.

-Through late summer and early fall, the DOT continued to meet every week to do its work.
-More recently, we are meeting less frequently, as much of the planning has been completed.
+Through late summer and early fall of 2020, the DOT continued to meet every week to do its work.
+Since then, we are meeting less frequently, as much of the planning has been completed.
 By and large, thanks to the work of the LPC Property Committee, the LPC facility work has been completed and is ready to indoor worship.
 We are now waiting for the the local COVID rates to come down enough to permit indoor worship.

 A short summary of our efforts to date includes: